-Some folks choose to buy or rent a home for themselves during retirement.
+Some folks choose to buy a smaller home or rent one for themselves once they retire.
 Others opt for the more maintenance-free lifestyle provided by “active adult” or independent living communities.
-Let’s take a moment to discuss the pros and cons of each, so you can get a sense for which senior living option is right for you.
+Let’s take a moment to discuss the pros and cons of each, so you can get a sense of which senior living option is right for you.

 Carolyn Dunlavy, owner of Jade Tree Retirement Planning in California, says that “Buying a new home, and taking on the costs of a new mortgage loan for the next several decades, can eat into your retirement savings.”

-On the other hand, renting a home after 55 provides flexibility for older adults who anticipate traveling or moving again in the future, or who simply want to save their nest egg for other expenses rather than buying a house.
+On the other hand, renting a home in retirement provides flexibility for older adults who anticipate traveling or moving again in the future, or who simply want to save their nest egg for other expenses rather than buying a house.

-Independent living communities designed for active older adults provide the kind of maintenance-free lifestyle that may be more desirable as you age.
-Often in these communities, housekeeping, laundry and meal services are provided on-site to make your life a little easier.
+Independent living communities designed for active older adults provide the kind of maintenance-free lifestyle that may become more desirable as you age.
+Often in these communities, housekeeping, laundry, and meal services are provided on-site to make your life a little easier.

 When you want to retire in comfort and style, surrounded by a community of peers, independent living provides the ultimate senior living experience.